sixpack/sixpack/README.rst

 You'll notice that the ``convert`` endpoint does not take a ``alternative`` query parameter.
 This is because Sixpack handles that internally with the ``client_id``.

-We've included a 'health-check' endpoint available at ``/_status``.
+We've included a 'health-check' endpoint, available at ``/_status``.
 This is helpful for monitoring and alerting if the Sixpack service become unavailable.

 Clients
 =======

 We've already provided clients in four languages.
-We'd love to have clients in many more languages, so if you feel so inclined, first read the CLIENTSPEC (in the base of this resp).
-Write your client, then update and pull request this file so we know about it.
+We'd love to have clients in many more languages.
+If you feel inclined to create one, first read the CLIENTSPEC in the base of this repository.
+After writing your client, please update and pull request this file so we know about it.

 - Ruby_
 - Python_